anuragranj/coma/README.md

 ## When using this code, please cite

 Anurag Ranjan, Timo Bolkart, Soubhik Sanyal, and Michael J. Black.
 "Generating 3D faces using Convolutional Mesh Autoencoders."
-ECCV 2018.
+European Conference on Computer Vision (ECCV) 2018.